Tàlaidhean Ura: The Lullaby Project

 Tàlaidhean Ura: The Lullaby Project, in collaboration with New York’s prestigious Carnegie Hall’s Weill Institute is a heart-warming project which encourages local parents & care-givers who are caring for babies and toddlers to explore song-writing and come up with their own lullabies with support from professional local musicians during a series of free workshops.

 Over the course of 12 weeks, the group meets weekly for a couple hours to explore music and creative writing.
 Folk are welcome to bring their little ones, who can play in the soft play area whilst they get involved with our team of teaching artists.
+No musical experience is necessary and our team are on hand to help you write your very own lullaby!
+At the end of the project you will have the opportunity to record the lullaby.

 The Carnegie Hall’s Weill Music Institute pioneered the concept of The Lullaby Project in New York, pairing pregnant women and new mothers and fathers with professional artists to write and sing personal lullabies for their babies, supporting maternal health, aiding childhood development, and strengthening the bond between parent and child.
 Extending around the world, the Lullaby Project now enables partner organisations to support families in their own communities.